tqtezos/stablecoin/docs/specification.md

   that they cannot be performed.
 All other operations remain unaffected.

-- Cannot be called multiple times.
+- Fails with `CONTRACT_PAUSED` if the contract is paused.

-- Sender must be a pauser.
+- Fails with `NOT_PAUSER` if the sender is not a pauser.

 #### **unpause**